 Baked Lemon Pepper Salmon — Juicy baked salmon at home in 20 minutes that’s so EASY and tastes BETTER than from a fancy restaurant!!
 The lemons, lemon pepper, and Dijon add so much rich FLAVOR to this FOOLPROOF sheet pan salmon!!

-Easy Lemon Pepper Salmon Recipe
+Oven Baked Lemon Pepper Salmon Recipe

 This sheet pan baked salmon recipe is juicy, tender, and full of rich lemon flavor from a trifecta of lemon: lemons nestled underneath, a lemon juice-Dijon mixture spread on top, and a generous sprinkling of lemon pepper.